JulieCJWu/mirLibSpark/README.md

 Environments: `Docker image` in a personal computer; or `Compute Canada`; or `Linux` in a personal computer (In linux option, user has to install dependencies).

-Two manuals are provided, one for docker mode, one for Compute Canada mode.
+Two manuals are provided as follows, one for docker mode, one for Compute Canada mode.

 # Manual for Docker